I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 I’m going to start with the most important thing, in my opinion, about GPS trails.
 How to get ready trails and how to create them by yourself?

 I don’t have much to add about already-ready GPS trails; they are available in many places.
-Trail Tech homepage offers a relatively wide range with ready-to-wear GPS trails for about $20 per micro SD card.
+Trail Tech’s homepage offers a relatively wide range of ready-to-wear GPS trails for about $20 per micro SD card.

 You can also get them from other drivers or the local off-roader Society for free.